Working At Heights Training Toronto

 2. Access a worker’s training information, with the worker’s consent, by creating a free and secure account through SkillsPass™.

-3. With the worker’s consent, contact the Ministry of Labour, Training and Skills Development to confirm that the worker’s training is valid.
+3. With the worker’s consent, contact the Ministry of Labour, Immigration, Training and Skills Development to confirm that the worker’s training is valid.

 Workers can also get a digital copy of their training records online by setting up a free and secure account through SkillsPass™.
 You will need your: